-As the official with jurisdiction (OWJ), Lee County provided their concurrence dated January 20, 2021 for the significance of this resource in meeting the recreational objectives of Lee County and the San Carlos Island community.
+As the official with jurisdiction (OWJ), Lee County provided their concurrence dated January 20, 2021 (see Cultural Resource Attachments) for the significance of this resource in meeting the recreational objectives of Lee County and the San Carlos Island community.

 The Great Calusa Blueway Paddling Trail crosses under the SR 865 Hurricane Pass Bridge.
-All proposed improvements on SR 865 at this location will occur on the bridge deck.
+All proposed improvements on SR 865 at this location will occur on the bridge deck and construction will not interrupt access to the trail.
 There will be no in-water work or alterations to the horizontal or vertical geometry of the existing bridge at this location.
-Therefore, there will be no "use" of the Great Calusa Blueway Paddling Trail.
-Based on the evaluation conducted, the FDOT has determined that there will be no Section 4(f) "use" to the Great Calusa Blueway Paddling Trail.
+Therefore, based on the evaluation conducted, the FDOT has determined that there will be no Section 4(f) "use" to the Great Calusa Blueway Paddling Trail.
+The Office of Environmental Management (OEM) concurred with this finding June 1, 2022.